Jon Stewart says he’s ‘offended’ after name-drop in Epstein files

 The TV star called the release of the Epstein files “Groundhog Day”, adding: “This is the day when Donald Trump sees Epstein’s shadow and we get six more weeks of not knowing who any of the co-conspirators are in this multinational sex trafficking case.”

 He hit out at the “politically well-connected” for “skirting any form of legal accountability” after being named in the files, adding: “It seems pretty clear to me that there is a sanctuary city in this country.
-The real sanctuary city is where money and power protect you from the consequences of sex trafficking, or influence peddling, or taking half a billion dollars and giving away America’s AI infrastructure — not the small Midwestern city where trying to help a lady get up after she gets maced gets you shot in the back of the f***ing head.”
+The real sanctuary city is where money and power protect you from the consequences of sex trafficking, or influence peddling, or taking half a billion dollars and giving away America’s AI infrastructure.”

-Stewart was referencing the death of Renee Nicole Good, who was killed during an altercation with an ICE agent in Minneapolis in January.
-An autopsy report commissioned by her family found that Good, 37, had suffered three clear gunshot wounds, one of which had been to her head.

 Stewart previously addressed Trump’s appearance in the Epstein emails, claiming: “You know it’s real because his allies are working overtime to distract.”